dmay01/dmm1/README.md

-# dmm1
+# Project 1: An epidemic in the deterministic growth model

-Project 1: An epidemic in the deterministic growth model
+This repository includes the Matlab code needed for porject 1.